-A TLA must be submitted to the CBD Administrator within the Submission Deadline (122 days of the Assessment Date), unless the CBD Administrator allows extra time to compensate for time taken to issue technical advice before the application could be submitted.
+A TLA must be submitted to the CBD Administrator within 122 days from the first Assessment Date, unless the CBD Administrator allows extra time to compensate for time taken to issue technical advice before the application could be submitted.

 The CBD Administrator may accept, at their discretion, applications submitted after the Submission Deadline has passed.